OutSystems Low-Code Platform Makes App Development Easy

 - What software can I use to overcome the limitations of monolithic systems that are also fragile, and inflexible?

-- What technology can help me rein in numerous point solutions that only address parts of what you need to get done?
+- What technology can help me rein in numerous point solutions that only address parts of what I need to get done?

-- How do I equip my enterprise to address an unpredictable future and innovations that are currently still on the drawing board, while also improving efficiency and accelerating application and system-time-to-market?
+- How do I equip my enterprise to address an unpredictable future and innovations that are currently still on the drawing board?

 What Are the Top 5 Enterprise Architecture Challenges?